How To Guides

 6. The Importance of Calls to Action (CTAs)

 Calls to action are a crucial part of any homepage.
-They guide visitors towards their next step, whether that’s signing up for a newsletter, making a purchase, or learning more about your services.
-The key to effective CTAs is not overloading the page with too many of them.
-You want each CTA to stand out but not distract from the overall message.
+They guide visitors towards their next step, whether that is starting a quote, contacting the team, viewing services or reading more before they decide.
+The key is not overloading the page with too many competing actions.

 Best Practices for CTAs:

-• Keep it simple: Use clear, action-oriented language such as “Get Started,” “Learn More,” or “Shop Now.”
+• Keep it simple: Use clear, action-oriented language such as “Start a website quote,” “View services,” or “Contact the team.”